eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 logObjectEntries(0); // No type error!
 ```

-Enforcing language-specific best practices with a linter helps developers learn about and correctly use type checkers such as TypeScript.
+Enforcing language-specific best practices with ESLint helps developers learn about and correctly use TypeScript.

 ## Conclusion

 Linters such as ESLint and type checkers such as TypeScript are both valuable assets for developers.
 The two catch different areas of code defects and come with different philosophies around configurability and extensibility.

-* Type checkers check that code is "type-safe": enforcing what you *can* write
+* TypeScripts checks that code is "type-safe": enforcing what you *can* write
-* Linters check that code adheres to best practices and is consistent: enforcing what you *should* write
+* ESLint checks that code adheres to best practices and is consistent: enforcing what you *should* write

 Put together, the two tools help projects write code with fewer bugs and more consistency.
 We recommend that any project that uses TypeScript additionally uses ESLint.